Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 • Before seeking financing: Strengthen your position with lenders or investors by presenting normalized, verified earnings

-• After major business changes: Post-acquisition integration, new revenue streams, or leadership transitions all warrant fresh analysis
+• After major business changes: Post-acquisition integration—especially in private acquisitions—new revenue streams, or leadership transitions all warrant fresh analysis

 • Two to three years before a potential exit: This timeline gives you room to address issues that would otherwise reduce valuation